 There is a very good possibility that you waste less than a tenth of a cubic foot of water each morning.
 To prove this, assume that there is 25 linear feet of three quarter inch piping between your shower faucet and water heater.
 Do the math and you will find out that there is just .076 cubic feet of water inside the water pipe.
-To waste one dollar's worth of water, one would have to take over 800 showers.
+When I was paying just 1.6 cents per cubic foot of water, to waste one dollar's worth of water, I'd have to take over 800 showers.

 To get instant hot water as you often find at hotels and other institutions, you need to have a loop in the piping system that circulates hot water back to the water heater.
-Most houses do not have a loop as the hot water pipe typically dead ends at the plumbing fixture that is farthest away from the heater.
+Most houses do not have a dedicated loop as the hot water pipe typically dead ends at the plumbing fixture that is farthest away from the heater.

 But, you don't have to install a return loop if you choose to use a modern recirculating pump system.
 These products employ a nifty temperature actuated by-pass valve that connects the cold and hot water supply lines at the fixture that is farthest away from the water heater.
 The bypass valve uses the cold water line as the return loop back to the water heater.